selenerkan/tum-ai-hackathon/README.md

 Among ResNet50, EfficientNet and MobileNet, ResNet50 performed the best (64% accuracy) so we decided to use it for further development.

-We coded up our own Dataloaders for the engineered and augmented datasets, training loops and used ResNet50 without pre-training.
+Next, we coded up our own Dataloaders for the engineered and augmented datasets, training loops and used ResNet50 without pre-training so that it adapts to our use-case.

+Due to computational budget restrictions, we could not finish training our model however, our model consistently learned with increasing accuracy, precision and recall after each epoch.

 #### Model Distillation

+In order to reduce the model complexity and weight for offline deployment on the app we will implement the recommendations of [An Embarrassingly Simple Approach for Knowledge Distillation](https://arxiv.org/pdf/1812.01819.pdf) to perform Knowledge Distillation where our trained ResNet50 model teaches a much smaller and lightweight ResNet18 model which will be deployed with the mobile app.
+The paper demonstrates that with a negligible drop in accuracy we can teach our smaller model to imitate the predictions of our bigger model.

+The distilled model will be deployed with the mobile app.

 #### Mobile App

-####
+We've built a proof-of-concept mobile app with React Native that demonstrates the interface that will be used by our users.

 ### Instructions